 Before you begin, make sure you have the right supplies on hand to get your car clean.
 You will need a few basic items:

 Your local auto store will have a wide selection of car washing products to choose from.
-When selecting cleaning solutions, avoid using soaps or detergents that are not specifically made for cars, as these can damage your car’s clear coat.
+When selecting car cleaning solutions, avoid using soaps or detergents that are not specifically made for cars, as these can damage your car’s clear coat.

 Before you start washing, it’s important to properly prep both your vehicle and your work area.